paulbibs/paulbibs/README.md

 - 👋 Hi, I’m @paulbibs
 - 👀 I’m interested in developing my Python skillset
 - 🌱 I’m currently learning about source control
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on machine learning
-- 📫 How to reach me pbiberst@nd.edu
+- 📫 How to reach me pbiberst@gmail.com

 <!---
 paulbibs/paulbibs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.